 SEN Information Report contributing to the Local Offer

 Welcome to our SEN information report which is part of the Norfolk Local Offer for learners with Special Educational Needs and disabilities (SEND).
-All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. This information must be updated annually.
+All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. This information will be updated in September annually.

 This document outlines the following areas in order to help you understand how Anthony Curton School caters for children with SEN: